Skip to main content

 How accurate is this adhd test?

 This screening tool is informed by the Kooij double-deficit framework, a clinically validated instrument (Kooij JJS et al. (2025).
-ADHD and the menopause transition.
+Research advances and future directions in female ADHD.
 Frontiers in Global Women's Health.).
 While it provides a reliable indication of severity, it is not a diagnostic tool.
 For clinical diagnosis, consult a qualified healthcare provider.

 Is this a medical diagnosis?